sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 #### Illustrate the different types of iterative statements available in Python.

+* Illustrate conditions and looping statements in python with suitable examples.

 **Answer :**

+`while` and `for` loops are two main iterative statements that are used to repeatedly execute a code block.

-`for` loop – Used to repeatedly execute a code block for a fixed number of times, often iterating over a sequence (like a list, tuple, string, range).
+`for` loop is Used to repeatedly execute a code block for a fixed number of times, it is also used for iterating over elements in sequence like a list, tuple, string, range, dictionary.

 Syntax:
 ```python